 IVF Cycles at the Fertility Center

-Each month, the Fertility Center designates two consecutive weeks as retrieval week and transfer week.
-Patients who have been screened, approved, and prepped to participate in that month’s IVF cycle are divided into two groups.
+Each month, the Fertility Center batches IVF cycles for a retrieval week.
+Patients who have been screened, approved, and prepped to participate in that month’s IVF cycle are divided into two or three groups.
 This coordination allows appointments to be staggered and ensures that adequate space is available in the embryology lab’s incubators.

 Patients are instructed when to stop taking birth control pills.
 Some spotting or breakthrough bleeding may occur, and this is normal.
 Each patient schedules a baseline ultrasound and lab appointment to ensure that the ovaries are quiet and estrogen levels are low.
 Stimulation medications will begin at the start of the IVF cycle, typically about 10 days prior to retrieval week.